phamcongthuy/challenge/about.markdown

 And now we want your help to take all of this work to the next level!
 We want you to help us answer: how can we engage 100,000 Angelenos to make measurable progress towards achieving our shared vision?

-## About the My LA2050 Activation Challenge
+## My LA2050 Activation Challenge

 This is an open call via for ideas to activate 100,000 Angelenos to make Los Angeles the best place to learn, create, play, connect, and live.
-A total of $1M will be awarded to five organizations--one per goal category--to implement their ideas to engage Angelenos.
+A total of $1M will be awarded to five organizations--one per goal category—to implement their ideas to engage Angelenos.
 Each organization will receive a total of $200,000 over two years to support their efforts.

 The activations should aim to engage Angelenos to make a specific, tangible impact on one of the LA2050 goals and metrics by 2020.
 The activations can use a variety of engagement strategies to create progress, including but not limited to policy advocacy, volunteering, buycotts/boycotts, digital activism, or use of civic tech.